mshakhomirov/datawarehouseAdvanced/Project 2/Milestones/M1/Shakhomirov_S2_LP2_M1.md

 ~~~
 Output must be your `json` transaction from data file in **S3**.

-- Now add *BigQuery* library and try to create your first testing table and upload just one data sample in `streaming` mode like so:
+- Now add *BigQuery* library and try to create your first *staging* table to upload just one data sample in `streaming` mode like so:
 ~~~js
 // 3rd party dependencies
 const moment = require('moment');